 Kastani beach, SKopelos Greece

 Kastani is located 15 km west of Skopelos Chora with easy asphalt access.
 The last 500 meters to the beach are on a dirt road, very easy to drive.
-There is parking for your car, a beach bar and you can rent beds and umbrellas to spend a full Mamma Mia beach day here!
+There is parking for your car, a beach bar and you can rent beds and umbrellas to spend a full Mamma Mia Island beach day here!

 Amarandos Cove